mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 Jewson's US Wind Climate Change Estimates
 --------------------------------------------

-Jewson Table 2 provides estimates for the impact of a 2&deg;C increase in global mean surface temperature (GMST) on event frequency by Safir-Simpson category.
+Jewson Table 2 provides estimates for the impact of a 2 degree Celcius increase in global mean surface temperature (GMST) on event frequency by Safir-Simpson category.
 He also provides the standard deviation of the impact.
 These are added in the next dataframe.

 .. ipython:: python
     :okwarning: